 What is the difference between a jelly roll pan and a half sheet pan?

-Half sheet pans are 18 x 13 inches, but jelly roll pans are a bit smaller, 15 x 10 inches.
-Don't be tempted to make a recipe that calls for a jelly roll pan in a half sheet pan; it won't work.
+Half sheet pans are typically 18 x 13 inches, but jelly roll pans are a bit smaller, around 15 x 10 inches.
+Don't be tempted to make a recipe that calls for a jelly roll pan in a half sheet pan!
+It won't work, especially if what you're making is an actual jelly roll.

 Will a half sheet pan fit in a standard oven?